lipan4836/GPT-Chat-Bot/ReadMe.md

 # GPT Chat on NodeJS

 This is my first pet project on JS.
-This bot can recive text ans voice message and reply.
+This bot can recives text and voice message and reply.
 Context saves in session.
 It was interesting experience!!:)